NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 print("Hello world!")
 ```

-Note how the output is displayed below the cell.
-This interactive way of working
+Note how the output is directly displayed below the cell.
+This interactive way
-is one of the things that sets Jupyter Notebook apart from RStudio and R
+of working is one of the things that sets Jupyter Notebook apart from RStudio
-Markdown.
-R Markdown is typically rendered top-to-bottom in one run, while you
+and R Markdown.
+R Markdown is typically rendered top-to-bottom in one run, while
-work *in* a Jupyter notebook in a different way.
+you work *in* a Jupyter notebook in a different way.
 This requires some special
 attention when it comes to reproducibility, which we will get back to in the
 [reproducibility](jupyter-7-reproducibility) section.

 What **is** a Jupyter notebook?
-Let's look a little at the notebook we're
+Let's look a closer at the notebook we're
 currently working in.
 Jupyter Notebooks are autosaved every minute or so, so you
 will already have it available.
 We can be a little meta and do this from within
-the notebook itself.
-We do it by running some shell commands in the third code
+the notebook itself, by running some shell commands in a code cell.
+This very
-cell instead of Python code.
-This very handy functionality is possible by
+handy functionality is possible by prepending the command with `!`.
+Try adding
-prepending the command with `!`.
-Try `!ls` to list the files in the current
+`!ls` to a code cell and run it.
+This will list the files in the current directory.
-directory.

-Aha, we have a new file called `Untitled.ipynb`!
+Aha, we have a new file called `jupyter-tutorial.ipynb`!
 This is our notebook.
 Look at
-the first ten lines of the file by using `!head Untitled.ipynb`.
+the first ten lines of the file by using `!head jupyter-tutorial.ipynb`.
 Seems like it's
 just a plain old JSON file.
 Since it's a text file it's suitable for version
 control with for example Git.
 There are however some special considerations to
 take into account for Notebooks which we will cover in the [reproducibility